Meggitt Whittaker Staging Valves

 - NACE compliant – CSA/UL certified NEC Class 1, div.2

 - Low internal leakage < 0,1 pph max in any condition

 - Product upgrades (L44538P01 to L44538P02)

 A staging valve is a relative easy to understand on / off valve used on DLE gas turbines (see video right).
 During start up of the engine, the staging valve switches on and off within milliseconds.
 The timing of the switch and the leak rate are essential in operation.

 When a staging valve does not perform well, it will be hard to get the best mapping results and make your gas turbine run efficiently.
 High emissions levels (NOx and CO2) are an indicator that your staging valves are not performing well and may need service.
 In worst case scenario’s underperforming (leaking) staging valves could eventually harm and damage the combustor.

 A staging valve is a highly reactive solenoid valve that is electrically operated with 24V and 120V in the last part of the gas line in the ATEX zone of the package.
 It easily passes 1000m3 of natural gas per hour.
-For this reason a staging valve has an ATEX certification.
+For this reason a staging valve must be 100% reliable without external leakages.
 During the OEM overhaul all components that we use are qualified, certified and safe to use.
-You will keep you staging valve an ATEX certified status.
+You will keep you staging valve an CSA/UL certified status.